-You can monitor your Altix 4700 server from the following sources:
+You can monitor your Altix 450 server from the following sources:

-- On the L1 controller's display at the front of each IRU as shown in Figure 1-4 on page 14, you can monitor system operational status.
-For example, you can monitor error messages that warn of power or temperature values that are out of tolerance. - A DVI or VGA monitor with USB keyboard/mouse can be connected for basic monitoring and administration of the Altix system.
-See the section "2D Graphics Video Interface" on page 15 for more information.
-SLES 10 is required for this card.
-RHEL 5 is not supported. - You can connect an optional console via an Ethernet port adapter.
-You will need to connect either a local or remote workstation/PC to monitor the servers via Ethernet.

-These console connections enable you to view the status and error messages generated by the L1/L2 controllers in your Altix 4700 rack.
-You can also use these consoles to input L1/L2 commands to manage and monitor your system.
-See the section "Console Hardware Requirements" in Chapter 2, for additional information on the L1/L2 console.
+- On the L1 controller's display at the front of the IRU as shown in Figure 2-3, you can monitor system operational status.
+For example, you can monitor error messages that warn of power or temperature values that are out of tolerance. - You can connect and monitor the system via an Ethernet port adapter.
+You will need to connect either a local or remote workstation to monitor the system via Ethernet. - These console connections enable you to view the status and error messages generated by the L1/L2 controllers in your Altix 450 rack.
+You can also use these consoles to input L1/L2 commands to manage and monitor your system. - A DVI/VGA video card allows you to interact directly with the system, though not directly with the system's L1/L2 interface.
+See "2D Graphics Video Interface" on page 58 for more information.
+SLES 10 or later is required for this card.
+RHEL 5 is not supported.

-Figure 1-4 IRU L1 Controller Display Location Example
+Figure 2-3 IRU L1 Controller Display Location Example